kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 ## Apply-Task

 An apply-task applies (!) templates to the cluster.
 Pretty simple.
-Its `spec.resources` field defines a list of k8s resources that will be either created (if don't exist) or updated (if present).
+Its `spec.resources` field defines a list of Kubernetes resources that will be either created (if don't exist) or updated (if present).
 Given a definition like the one from the [first-operator](first-operator.md#your-first-kudo-operator):

 ```yaml
 tasks: